(Updated on January 8th, 2020)

 The scooters are easy to ride, just make sure to kick-off before pressing the throttle, since pressing the throttle while stationary will not do anything – this is a battery optimization technique as the power consumption is much smaller when the scooter is already in motion.
 On flat terrain they are decently fast (their speed is limited to 20 km/h) but they do lose a lot of speed on inclines.
 They are relatively stable but watch out for pot holes and bumps, because the wheels are quite small.
 Also, be very careful when the surface is wet – I lost grip easily on several occasions on a wet road.
 I recommend using a helmet while riding, regardless of the weather conditions.

 The original scooter model is Ninebot by Segway ES2.
 In September 2019 I noticed that Voi added a new, custom built model to their fleet.
-I have not tested it yet, but it looks much sturdier than the Ninebot!
+It looks and feels much sturdier than the Ninebot!
 Hopefully, these new scooters will have a longer lifespan than a couple of months.

 The tricky thing is to decide where they should be ridden as they are much faster than pedestrians but often slower than cyclists.
 I usually decide this dynamically during my rides and go there where I feel safest and where I will not annoy or endanger other traffic participants.
 Legally, they are treated as bicycles and should be ridden in bike lanes.
 They are allowed on sidewalks only if riding at walking speed.
 The service definitely does trigger the question of traffic safety as it introduces a new type of vehicle to the (already crowded) streets.
 Thus far my observation has been that scooter riders are much less careful and considerate than cyclists, unfortunately.
 There is also a philosophical question – as this is a private company, how should we feel about the fact that their scooters occupy public space?
 For car pools this is easy – they pay for parking spaces (or actually, the users of car pools pay for parking spaces through service fees), but the scooters are parked on the sidewalks.
 To make matters worse, they are often left without any decency or respect for public space.